Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Introduction

 where $b_j(\theta)$ denotes the $j$th column of $B(\theta)$.
 In operator theory language, uniform ensemble reachability of $(A,B)$ is equivalent to the fact that the matrix multiplication operator ${\cal M}_A$ is $m$-multicyclic and the columns $b_1,...,b_m$ are cyclic vectors.
-For other characterizations we refer to \cite[Section~6.2]{curtainzwart95} and \cite[Section~VI.8.a]{engelnagel}.
+For other characterizations{,} we refer to \cite[Section~6.2]{curtainzwart95} and \cite[Section~VI.8.a]{engelnagel}.
 As these characterizations have the drawback that they are hard to check in practice, much effort has recently been spent on the derivation of pointwise testable necessary and sufficient conditions, cf. \cite{JDE_ensembles_2021}, \cite{li_tac_2016}.

-The ensemble controllability problem for parameter-dependent systems is also studied in \cite{Agrachev_ensemble_lie_2016}, \cite{agrachev2020control}, \cite{chen2019mcss}, \cite{li2011}, \cite{li2009ensemble}, \cite{li_tac_2016} and \cite{Zeng_scl_2016}.
+The ensemble controllability problem for continuous-time parameter-dependent systems is also studied in \cite{Agrachev_ensemble_lie_2016}, \cite{agrachev2020control}, \cite{chen2019mcss}, \cite{li2011}, \cite{li2009ensemble}, \cite{li_tac_2016}, \cite{loheac:hal-01164525} and \cite{Zeng_scl_2016}.
 Agrachev and Sarychev consider ensemble controllability for nonlinear drift-free parameter-dependent systems and provide a characterization in terms of Lie-brackets.
 In the same direction, the work of Chen \cite{chen2019mcss} also treats nonlinear systems and considers Lie extensions.
-We note that these approaches do not apply to the setting in this thesis.
+We note that these approaches do not apply to the setting in this paper.
 In \cite{li2011} a characterization for ensemble controllability for time-varying parameter-dependent linear systems is presented, which is based on the singular value decomposition of the reachability operator.
 Like condition \eqref{eq:trig-control}, this condition is hard to check.
+The recent works \cite{chen_multi_arxiv} and \cite{danhane:hal-03824645} have shown that, if $(A,B)$ satisfy appropriate regularity assumptions, $L^p${-} and uniform ensemble controllability, respectively, cannot hold if the parameter space $\p\subset \R^d$, $d \geq 2$ has interior points.

-{\it Problem statement} $ \,$ The main objective of this paper is to tackle the following problem.
-Given an uniformly ensemble reachable pair $(A,B) \in C_{n,n}(\p) \times C_{n,m}(\p)$, a desired target family $f \in C_n(\p)$ and an $\e$-neighborhood of it, how to compute a suitable $T>0$ and an input $u$ such that
+{\it Problem statement} $ \,$ The objective of this paper is as follows.
+We consider uniformly ensemble reachable pairs $(A,B) \in C_{n,n}(\p) \times C_{n,m}(\p)$.
+Given a desired target family $f \in C_n(\p)$ and an $\e$-neighborhood of it, we treat the problem {of} how to find a suitable $T>0$ and a suitable input $u$ such that

-In doing so, we will distinguish whether the system defined by the pair $(A,B)$ is in continuous-time or in discrete-time.
-Also we will put special emphasis on single-input pairs.
-For discrete-time single-input systems